mjc239/general_stuff/README.md

 # general_stuff
-General repository, for general things
+General repository, for general things.

+Here is where I store non-PhD related files, ongoing projects and interesting stuff.